isc-projects/kea/doc/examples/template-power-user-home/info.md

   consider deploying Stork, which is a new but quickly developing dashboard for Kea.
 See :ref:`stork` for more information.

-- all Kea users should read :ref:`security: to learn about various trade-offs between convenience and security in Kea.
+- all Kea users should read :ref:`security`: to learn about various trade-offs between convenience and security in Kea.